We take our hard work seriously. Always make sure you are buying authentic Microtech® products.

 We don’t make knives to make the most or the cheapest knives.
 We strive to make the best knives.
 Our promise is that we won’t compromise on quality in the pursuit of quantity.

-Purchasing your knives from Authorized Microtech Dealers is the best way to ensure you’re receiving an authentic Microtech product.
-Online auction websites and secondhand markets offer no guarantees of authenticity.
+Purchasing your knives from Authorized Microtech® Dealers is the best way to ensure you’re receiving an authentic Microtech® product.
+Gun shows, online auction websites, and secondhand markets offer no guarantees of authenticity.

 Most of our knives use proprietary hardware.
 Our tri-wing screws are also a good indicator of authenticity.